4th-law/modality_template/README.md

 protected \_userCommand: an NModalities.IControlCommand variable that holds command values for an actuator private \_localWeights: an array of numbers, used as local parameters for the modality, usefull if your modality is adaptive and thus will start to differ from the base modality.

-Note that NModalities.IState, NModalities.IError, and NModalities.IControlCommand can all be found in the 4th-law typings module.
+Note that NModalities.IState, NModalities.IError, NModalities.IControlCommand, and NModalities.IActuatorCommand can all be found in the 4th-law PublicTypings module.
 Each of these is simply an array of numbers and a timestamp.

 Modalities have several functions: info(), get localWeights(), set localWeights(), get state(), set state(), get error(), set error(), and translate(). translate() is the only function you need to worry about, the others have already been defined (though their uses will be described below).